Allied Health Professions/

 To learn more about this career, watch a video about a career as a surgical technologist (in the Health Science category).

-Surgical technologists work in clean, well-lighted, cool environments.
+When not in the operating room, surgical technologists work in clean, well-lighted, cool environments.
 In the operating room, however, it can become warm under the surgical lights when wearing the sterile gown and gloves.
 Technologists and other members of the surgical team must stand for long periods and remain alert during operations.
 At times they may be exposed to communicable diseases and unpleasant sights, odors and materials.

 Save money and earn your bachelor's in health sciences or healthcare management more quickly with maximum credit transfer at Excelsior.
 Our low tuition makes it affordable for you to earn your degree from accredited college while you earn a living.
 Receive up to 32 credits for your health-related occupational license.
 Learn more about Excelsior College ...